American Food Stories

 - What kind of assumptions can you detect about cooking/cuisine/food?

-- Are the various “national” or “ethnic” influences of the recipes or instructions?
+- Are there various “national” or “ethnic” influences?

 - How much does tradition or originality or authenticity matter?

-- REMEMBER: You’re READING BETWEEN THE LINES to learn about American culture and cuisine.
+- REMEMBER: You’re READING BETWEEN THE LINES to tell your readers/listeners about American culture and cuisine.

 Questions